Bloodhound: Scenting ability

 The Bloodhound's physical characteristics account for its ability to follow a scent trail left several days in the past.
 The olfactory bulb in dogs is roughly 40 times bigger than the olfactory bulb in humans, relative to total brain size, with 125 to 220 million olfactory receptors.
 Consequently, dogs have an olfactory sense 40 times more sensitive than that of a human.
-In some dog breeds, such as Bloodhounds, the olfactory sense has nearly 300 million receptors.
+Scent hounds like the Bloodhound have a more developed olfactory sense and can reach nearly 300 million receptors.

 The large, long pendent ears serve to prevent wind from scattering nearby skin cells while the dog's nose is on the ground; the folds of wrinkled flesh under the lips and neck—called the shawl—serve to catch stray scent particles in the air or on a nearby branch as the Bloodhound is scenting, reinforcing the scent in the dog's memory and nose.
 However, not all agree that the long ears and loose skin are functional, some regarding them as a handicap.